Connerrrrr/CSCD01CourseWork/a3/README.md

       Based on general use case and common sense, conversion can only be done with String, Number or Iterable.
 User-defined types such as **_class A_** cannot be interpreted before its definition.

-      Therefore, there is no way for implementation to accept taking user-defined types and previos code apparently did not consider this situation, which leads to the error stated above.
+      Therefore, there is no way for implementation to accept taking user-defined types and previous code apparently did not consider this situation, which leads to the error stated above.

     - Source Code